Educational resource on peptide research. Read our editorial standards →

 PT-141 for Men: Off-Label Use Reality Check

 PT-141 (bremelanotide) is FDA-approved for hypoactive sexual desire disorder in premenopausal women.
 Off-label use in men for libido and erectile concerns has grown substantially.
-Here's what the male-context evidence shows and how it compares to PDE5 inhibitors.
+The male-context evidence is thinner than the marketing suggests, and this sets it against PDE5 inhibitors.

 Read article

 One of the most common questions about GLP-1 medications has a clear answer: yes, they are peptides.
-Here's what that actually means, why the question causes so much confusion, and how FDA-approved peptide drugs differ from the 'research peptides' sold online.
+This unpacks what that actually means, why the question causes so much confusion, and how FDA-approved peptide drugs differ from the 'research peptides' sold online.

 Read article